HassanChadad/CS683-USB-Rubber-Ducky/Infinite_shutdowns.md

 6. Run the Batch Script
 7. Close the cmd

-**This script is tended to be for the course's assignment and I don't aim to use it harm or do any real attacks.**
+**This script is for the course's assignment and I don't aim to use it to harm or do any real attacks.**

 ```
 REM ---------Open start Menu---------